APOS Awards

 The nominee shall be an APOS member and demonstrate outstanding contributions to the education and training of psychosocial oncology professionals at the national level.
 Nominees should also meet the following criteria:

-- Foster the professional development of psychosocial oncologists, individually or collectively
+• Foster the ongoing professional development of psychosocial oncologists, individually or collectively

 To nominate an APOS member for this award please submit the following through the online nomination portal:

-- A curriculum vitae (or resume) of the nominee;
+• A curriculum vitae (or resume) of the nominee with relevant areas highlighted;

 AWARD BENEFITS